 This blog, and the blog following this one, is first and foremost a gift for our son.
 Gregg and I had often said how much we would have loved to know more about our own parents lives, from the most important events down to the trivial ones.
-At this age - Gregg is 69 and I am almost 66 - we realize that even those trivial tales are just as important now that our parents are no longer with us.
+At this age - Gregg is 69 and I am 66 - we realize that even the trivial tales of our lives, are just as important now that our parents are no longer with us.

-I quickly add that we are still blessed with Gregg’s father who is 95, but Gregg's Mom passed away, as did both my parents.
-My sister is also gone taken long before her time.
+Sadly, Gregg’s father who was 95, passed away in June 2016.
+Gregg's Mom passed away years ago, as did both my parents.
+My sister is also gone, taken long before her time.

-Gregg encourages me throughout this blog, even offering ideas at times, as we both wanted our son to have some kind of recorded history of our every-day lives, which include the memories that pop up every now and again.
-I also share Gregg's photos more and more as we both have a fondness for this shared hobby.
+Gregg encourages me throughout this blog, even offering ideas at times, as we both wanted our son to have some kind of recorded history of our every-day lives, which include the memories that pop up.
+I also share Gregg's photos more and more as we both have a fondness for this fun hobby.

 The blog has evolved somewhat as it has also become a way for our family and friends to see what we have been doing when we get behind in our letter-writing, and who could have imagined that we would meet so many lovely people from around the world.
 It has opened our eyes and expanded our knowledge as we learn about other cultures everywhere.